 The newest fillers to reach the market are Restylane Refyne (a thinner product, designed for more superficial applications) and Restylane Defyne (a thicker product, designed for deeper applications).
 These products are more flexible, allowing for an increasingly organic appearance during movement of the face.

 In recent years, injectables have become increasingly popular among both men and women.
 We have seen a dramatic rise in the use of injectable products for facial refinement and facial rejuvenation.

-Unlike fillers such as Restylane and Juvederm, which restore lost volume, Botox, Dysport and Xeomin are neurotoxins, which cause muscles to relax for a period of several months.
+Unlike fillers such as Restylane and Juvederm, which restore lost volume, Botox, Dysport, Xeomin, and Jeuveau are neurotoxins, which cause muscles to relax for a period of several months.

 The FDA has approved the use of Botox for treatment of glabellar lines, which are vertical wrinkles between the eyes These typically occur with frowning.
 Botox is also approved for treatment of crows feet, which are wrinkles occurring on the sides of the eyes and in the lower lids, typically with smiling or squinting.

 There are many off-label uses of botulinum products which have become quite popular in recent years.
 These include the forehead for reduction of its horizontal lines, bunny lines on the sides of the nose, vertical lines of the lips, and vertical neck bands, also called platysmal bands, muscles which can cause a gummy smile, muscles which pull the corners of the mouth downward, and chewing muscles which when overgrown can cause excessive widening of the lower face and/or TMJ pain.
 Finally, Botulinum toxin can also be used to stop sweating, particularly in the underarms.
 For almost all uses, Botox typically lasts for 3to 5 months, depending on how much is used, while when used to reduce sweating it typically lasts from 6 to 9 months, and sometimes more.